teee111/ADWM-Code/README.md

 ## Configuration

-All paths and hyperparameters are defined in `configs/robotwin.yaml`.
+Paths and hyperparameters are defined in `configs/robotwin.yaml`.
 Before training or evaluation, edit this file to set at least:

 - **`model.vlm.checkpoint_path`** — path to the downloaded Qwen3-VL-2B-Instruct weights.
 - **`dataset.dataset_dir`** — path to your (preprocessed) RobotWin2.0 dataset.